RigiYogaS/RigiYogaS/README.md

 ###

 <p align="left">I am a student at the Faculty of Computer Science, majoring in Information Systems at UPN “Veteran” Jakarta.
-Currently, I am very interested in software development, especially in the front-end<br><br>👨‍🎓 I'm an information system student of UPN "Veteran" Jakarta <br>✨Learning to code since entering college in 2023<br>📚 I'm currently learning lockedin at 2025 <br>🎯 Goals: Full Stack Developer</p>
+Currently, I am very interested in software development<br><br>👨‍🎓 I'm an information system student of UPN "Veteran" Jakarta <br>✨Learning to code since 2024<br>📚 I began locked in on software development in 2025</p>

 ###